fpco/terraform-aws-foundation/examples/vpc-scenario-3/README.md

 make setup-ipsec
 ```

-Once the previous targets finished, login web server using the default user and password `openvpn` the URL is similiar should be in this format HTTPS://<openvpn-prublic-eip>:943/admin and follow the next steps to allow connections using the public ip:

-- Click in *Nework Setting* and replace the private IP by the public
-- Click in *VPN Settings* and add vpc_cidr_block (10.24.0.0/16)
-- Restar ipsec service `make restar-ipsec`

 ## Testing

-Downloand openvpn client in your local machine from the server https://<openvpn-prublic-eip>:943/ or from the openvpn.net, use the deafult user/password and the openvpn-prublic-eip to connect to the vpn.
+Downloand openvpn client from the server https://<openvpn-prublic-eip>:943/ or from openvpn.net, use the deafult user/password and the openvpn-prublic-eip to connect.

 SSH into the machine with the command: